oracle/pgql-lang/spec/pgql-1.1-spec.md

 ---
-title:  "PGQL 1.0 Specification"
+title:  "PGQL 1.1 Specification"
-permalink: /spec/1.0/
+permalink: /spec/1.1/
 summary: "PGQL is an SQL-like query language for the Property Graph data model.
 The language is based on the paradigm of graph pattern matching, which allows you to specify patterns that are matched against vertices and edges in a data graph.
-Like SQL, PGQL has support for grouping (GROUP BY), aggregation (e.g. MIN, MAX, AVG), sorting (ORDER BY) and many other familiar SQL constructs.
+Like SQL, PGQL has support for grouping (GROUP BY), aggregation (e.g. MIN, MAX, AVG, SUM), sorting (ORDER BY) and many other familiar SQL constructs.
 In addition, PGQL supports regular path queries for applications such as reachability analysis."
-sidebar: spec_1_0_sidebar
+sidebar: spec_1_1_sidebar
 toc: false
 ---

+# Changelog

+The following are the changes since PGQL 1.0:

+## Breaking Syntax Changes

+ - MATCH ..
+WHERE .. instead of WHERE ..
+ - No more inlined filter predicates
+ - No more double-quoted string literals
+ - Updated common path expression syntax (AS in stead of :=)
+ - Replace OO-style functions with SQL-style functions, also, `inDegree` is now `in_degree` and `outDegree` is now `out_degree`
+ - No more `-->` only `->`
+ - Java regex call
+ - Negation NOT instead of !
+ - Not equals `<>` instead of `!=`

+## New Functionality

+ - FROM clause
+ - Existential and scalar subqueries
+ - DATE, TIME, TIMESTAMP, TIME WITH TIMEZONE, TIMESTAMP WITH TIMEZONE data types
+ - Undirected edges
+ - Min and max hops, e.g. `{1,4}` for one to four hops
+ - IS NULL and IS NOT NULL
+ - CAST
+ - New built-in function `all_different(element..)`

 # Introduction